-Expanded Learning Opportunities is defined as engaging, creative learning activities that enhance students’ social, emotional, physical, and academic development through exploration, inspiration, and discovery of their own passions for continued growth.
+Expanded Learning Opportunities is defined as engaging, creative and fun learning activities that enhance students’ social, emotional, physical, and academic development through exploration, inspiration, and discovery of their own passions for continued growth.

 These opportunities assist with improved achievement in areas of student growth, attendance, and better student/teacher relationships.

 Expanded Learning Opportunities is one of the District’s top priorities in order to improve student outcomes and success.
-The Department of Expanded Learning Opportunities manages the 21st Century Community Learning Center Grant, Empire State After School Grant, and the Expanded Learning Time Grant.
-We coordinate longer school days, summer learning and afterschool programming.
+The Department of Expanded Learning Opportunities manages the 21st Century Community Learning Center Grant, Empire State After School Grant, and the Bosch Grant.
+We coordinate summer learning opportunities, winter and spring break sessions and afterschool programming.

 - After School Programs